+On 28 February 2023 the Company renewed the previously set financial guidance for 2023 and 2024 and set forecasts for 2025.
 The Group's long-term objectives are to continue expanding its market share and to increase its profitability.

-The Company has established a target to achieve consolidated profit before tax of EUR 12.9 million by 2024.
-In order to achieve this, the primary strategy is to accelerate the growth of its net loan portfolio, with a target set at EUR 70 million by 2024, as compared to EUR 43 million in 2021.
+The Company has established a target to achieve consolidated profit before tax of EUR 12 million by 2024 and EUR 15 million by 2025.
+In order to achieve this, the primary strategy is to accelerate the growth of its net loan portfolio.

+After evaluating the Company's growth in all of its main business segments, it is expected that there will continue to be strong demand for the Company's products and services in the coming years, which will contribute to the growth of its loan portfolio.
+A target is set at EUR 90 million by 2024 and EUR 100 million by 2025, as compared to EUR 67.4 million in 2022.

 In order to finance the growth of its net loan portfolio at lower interest rates, the Group needs to have a higher equity ratio.
 By issuing new equity as a result of the Offering, the Company will achieve this objective.
 Please read more on the Group's financial objectives in Section 8.10 "Strategy and objectives" of this Prospectus.